In3tinct/See-SURF/README.md

 ## Motivation
 SSRF being one of the critical vulnerabilities out there in web, i see there was no tool which would automate finding potential vulnerable parameters.
-See-SURF can be added to your arsenal for recon while doing bug hunting/web application testing.
+See-SURF can be added to your arsenal for recon while doing bug hunting/web security testing.

 ## Screenshots